rajkumarvenkatasamy/fiscal-calendar/README.md

 If you want to deal with the attributes related to Fiscal calendar such as:

 - Fiscal Day of Year
-- Fiscal Month
+- Fiscal Month of Year
 - Fiscal Week of Year
-- Fiscal Quarter
+- Fiscal Quarter of year
-- Fiscal Half
+- Fiscal Half of Year
 - Fiscal Year

 then you could make use of this simple library.